 - Obtained walk-away for private equity firm in an insider trading investigation initiated by state securities regulator.

-- Represents U.S.-based broker dealer of large Latin American investment bank in connection with ongoing FINRA enforcement action related to supervisory requirements and AML policies and procedures.
+- Reached favorable settlement with no required undertakings for U.S.-based broker dealer of large Latin American investment bank in connection with multi-year FINRA enforcement action related to AML policies and procedures.

 - Represented publicly traded company, board members, and officer defendants in shareholder class action concerning alleged misrepresentations in connection with IPO.